Pediatric Immunization Update: Why More Shots?

 By Leonard Friedland, MD

-When taking a pediatric medical history, we have all been taught to ask, "Are your child's immunizations up to date?"
+When taking a pediatric medical history in the ED, we have all been taught to ask "are your child’s immunizations up to date?"
 Prior to the late 1980s, the recommended childhood vaccination series was straightforward and easy to commit to memory.
 This is not the case in 1997, as the last decade has brought the following changes and additions:

 aVaccines: The schedule refers to FDA-licensed vaccines and the recommended age for routine administration.
 Because additions to the vaccination schedule bring another injection, some "well-baby visits" may result in four injections (ouch!).
 Researchers are actively investigating whether vaccines can be combined in the same syringe and still induce good immunity.
 Some combination vaccines are available, and these may be used when administration of all the components of the combination vaccine is indicated.
 Combination vaccines licensed for use in the United States include DTP+HiB, DTaP+HiB, and hepB+HiB.
 The child’s age at which these combination vaccines can be effectively given varies, and health care providers should refer to the combination vaccine’s package insert for details.